nivupai/InformationInequalities.jl/README.md

 - [**STABLE**][stable-url] -- Documentation of the latest release
 - [**DEV**][dev-url] -- Documentation of the current version on main (work in progress)

 The package was also presented at BLA!
-The video is available [here](https://youtu.be/QHEV9Ie6spo) and the slides [here](https://youtu.be/QHEV9Ie6spo)
+The theoretical basis for this work is developed by Raymond W Yeung.
+A related video is available [here](https://youtu.be/QHEV9Ie6spo) and the slides [here](https://youtu.be/QHEV9Ie6spo).
+Other references are TBD

 [![Raymond Yeung 2020 talk](https://img.youtube.com/vi/QHEV9Ie6spo/0.jpg)](https://youtu.be/QHEV9Ie6spo)